h2woobin/UBC-schedule-planner/README.md

 ## User Stories: <br>
 - As a user, I want to add subjects that I will write a test <br>
-- As a user, I want to be able to delete subjects that were previously created <br>
+- As a user, I want to be able to delete all information about the subject that were previously created <br>
-- As a user, I want to be able to list test day, test time, location, and goal mark subject by subject <br> 0
+- As a user, I want to be able to list test day, test time, location, and goal mark subject by subject <br>
-- As a user, I want to be able to load a file test-timetable <br>
+- As a user, I want to be able to calculate my test scores <br>
-- As a user, I want to be able to calculate my test scores <br> 0
+- As a user, I want to be able to get my GPA <br>
+- As a user, I want to be able to save my exam list to file
-- As a user, I want to be able to get my GPA <br> 0
+- As a user, I want to be able to be able to load my exam list from file